 The Gift Tax

-The IRS doesn't care when a taxpayer makes a gift, either in his will or during his lifetime.
-It still wants a piece of the pie when the property changes hands.
+The IRS doesn't care when a taxpayer makes a gift, either in his will or during his lifetime: it still wants a piece of the pie when the property changes hands.
 The gift tax prevents taxpayers from giving away their wealth while they're alive in order to avoid estate taxes later.
 With some exceptions such as college tuition, the IRS says a gift is anything your grandparents give you for which you don't pay them fair market value.
-If they buy you a car, a gift tax may be due at the rate of 41 percent to 55 percent on a portion of that value as of 2013.
+If they buy you a car as of 2019, a gift tax may be due at a rate of 18 to 40 percent on a portion of the car's value.

 Luckily, the IRS doesn't care about small gifts.
-It's the big ones -- those that might deplete your grandparents' future estate -- that the government is concerned with.
-The IRS therefore allows each of your grandparents to give you $14,000 a year as of 2013 without worrying about the gift tax.
-If they both want to give you the car as a gift, they can give you up to $28,000 and only the balance of the car's value over this amount is subject to the taxes.
-Therefore, if they give you a $25,000 car, no taxes are due.
-If they give you a $30,000 car, $2,000 of the gift is taxable.
-If your grandparents aren't married and if one of them gives you a $25,000 car, he's incurred taxes on $11,000, the difference between the value and the $14,000 per person exemption.
+It's the big ones — those that might deplete your grandparents' future estate — that the government is concerned with.
+The IRS, therefore, allows each of your grandparents to give you $15,000 a year as of 2019 without worrying about the gift tax.
+If they both want to give you the car as a gift, they can double this amount to $30,000.
+Only the balance of the car's value over this amount is subject to the taxes.
+Therefore, if they give you a $30,000 car, no taxes are due.
+If they give you a $35,000 car, $5,000 of the gift is taxable.
+If your grandparents aren't married and if one of them gives you a $25,000 car, he's incurred taxes on $10,000 of it -- the difference between the car's value and the $15,000 per person exemption.

 The Unified Credit

-If your grandparents want to give you a luxury car worth more than the available exemption, they can avoid incurring gift or generation-skipping taxes if they remain the registered owners of the vehicle.
+If your grandparents want to give you a luxury car worth more than the available annual exemption, they can avoid incurring any gift taxes if they remain the registered owners of the vehicle.
 The taxes only apply to gifts when ownership actually changes hands.
 After all, if they retain ownership of the car but give it to you for your use, it technically still belongs to them, not to you.
 Their estate may have to pay taxes on the car if ownership of it passes to you when they die, but keeping the car in their name avoids the gift tax while they're living.

-- Tax Policy Center: Wealth Transfer Taxes – How Do the Estate, Gift and Generation-Skipping Transfer Taxes Work?
+- Tax Policy Center: How Do the Estate, Gift and Generation-Skipping Transfer Taxes Work?

 - IRS: Frequently Asked Questions on Gift Taxes